flxo/rogcat/README.md

     rogcat [FLAGS] [OPTIONS] [COMMAND] [SUBCOMMAND]

 FLAGS:
-        --no-timestamp           No timestamp in terminal output
+    -d, --dump                   Dump the log and then exit (don't block) --no-timestamp           No timestamp in terminal output
         --overwrite              Overwrite output file if present
         --shorten-tags           Shorten tags by removing vovels if too long for terminal format